Alvarez lifts Astros over Braves in matchup of last 2 champs

 Bregman and Jake Meyers both went 2 for 4 with an RBI for the Astros.

-Brown had not given up and earned run in 14 innings entering Friday, but gave up four in the first as he labored through a 29-pitch inning.
+Brown had not given up an earned run in 14 innings entering Friday, but gave up four in the first as he labored through a 29-pitch inning.

+“I give him credit for keeping them at four,” Astros manager Dusty Baker said.
+“It was a great job by the bullpen and great job by the offense.”

 Ozzie Albies had a two-out, two-run double, and Austin Riley and Vaughn Grissom also drove in runs.
 Acuña doubled twice, including one leading off the first.